Luggage Storage in +40 locations around Paris

 With 3 days in Paris, you have enough time to take in the view from the Eiffel Tower, say hi to Mona Lisa in the Louvre, eat street food crepes, climb the Arc de Triomphe, explore several Parisian neighborhoods, and visit the amazing Palace of Versailles.
 However, for a perfect visit to Paris, we recommend a minimum of five days in order to experience more and learn a bit more about the culture.

-Where in Paris can you store luggage?
+Where can you store luggage in Paris?

 Most major train stations (Gare de Lyon, Gare du Nord, Montparnasse, Gare de l'Est, Gare d'Austerlitz) and airports (Charles de Gaulle- CDG / Orly) offer baggage storage options.
 Luggage can be stored in the locker for up to 72 hours and are very useful when you have a layover in Paris.
 However, you can also store in nearby shops and hotels by using LuggageHero.